 Arvind Smart Textile Limited ("the Company") is a company incorporated in India under the provisions of the Companies Act, 2013 and has its registered office at Arvind Limited Premises, Naroda Road, Ahmedabad - 380025 having CIN U17299GJ2017PLC100201.
 The Company is a subsidiary of Arvind Limited.
 The Company has set up project of garment manufacturing at Ranchi (Jharkhand) and Bavla (Gujarat).
 Unit at Ranchi has started manufacturing Woven garments.
-At Bavla, the company is manufacturing denim and Knits garments.
+At Bavla, the Company manufactures denim and knit garments.

-The Company's Financial Statements were approved by Board of Directors in the meeting held on June 25, 2020.
+The Company's Financial Statements were approved by the Board of Directors in the meeting held on May 1, 2024.